-In 2010, 3,180 civil engineers were employed in Oregon, with approximately half working in Multnomah and Washington counties.
-Hourly wages for civil engineers in 2011 varied from $24.48 for entry-level positions to $51.11 for experienced workers at the higher end of the pay scale.
-Statewide, the median hourly wage was $35.56 with an average (mean) annual wage of $76,079, making civil engineers a high-wage occupation.
-For all occupations in Oregon, the median hourly wage was $16.90 and the average (mean) annual wage was $44,290.
+In 2012, there were 3,382 civil engineers employed in Oregon, with approximately half working in Multnomah and Washington counties.
+Hourly wages for civil engineers in 2013 varied from $24.84 for entry-level positions to $55.06 for experienced workers at the higher end of the pay scale.
+Statewide, the median hourly wage was $37.13 with an average (mean) annual wage of $80,374, making civil engineers a high-wage occupation.

-Karen Odenthal, a transportation engineer with Marion County Public Works, states that "we try to reduce congestion, so there are reduced greenhouse gases."
-Karen also works to design transportation projects that promote alternative means of transportation, such as bicycling, and projects that incorporate drainage systems that are environmentally friendly.
+Karen Odenthal, a transportation engineer with Marion County Public Works, says "we try to reduce congestion, so there are reduced greenhouse gases."
+Karen also works to design transportation projects promoting alternative means of transportation, such as bicycling, and projects incorporating environmentally friendly drainage systems.

 Though aspects of the job have likely always been "green," more attention has been given to environmental issues in recent years.
 The American Society of Civil Engineers has identified sustainability as a key issue in which "it is incumbent on civil engineers to lead the next shift in sustainable planning, design and construction."